Leif Erikson: Personal life

+Chieftaincy and death

 The winter following Leif's return from Vinland, his father died (shortly after 1000 CE), making Leif paramount chief in Greenland.
 Leif is last mentioned alive in 1018 in the Saga of St. Olaf.
-According to The Saga of the Sworn Brothers, by 1025 the chieftaincy of Eiríksfjǫrðr had passed to his son Thorkel.
+According to The Saga of the Sworn Brothers, by 1025 the chieftaincy of Eiríksfjǫrðr had passed to his son Thorkell.
 Nothing is mentioned about his death in the sagas—he probably died in Greenland some time between these dates.
 Nothing further is known about his family beyond the succession of Thorkell as chieftain.

 Historicity

 Leif is, in all likelihood, a historical figure who remains the first known European to set foot in continental North America, but other details of his life vary and are a subject of debate.
 It has been suggested by several scholars that both Leif's sister, Freydís, and his foster father, Tyrker, are works of fiction, as are their roles in the Vinland sagas.
 Leif's commission as a missionary to Greenland may also be fictional, as that aspect of his story is often attributed to Gunnlaugr Leifsson's version of Óláfs saga Tryggvasonar (which likely served as a source for some of the other sagas which mention Leif).